graker/oc-photoalbums-plugin/README.md

 Default partials markup is created in assumption that you have Bootstrap CSS in place, feel free to override.

+At the moment, only basic functionality is ready.
+You can:
+ - create and edit photo albums
+ - add photos to albums
+ - add descriptions to albums and photos
+ - use 3 components: albums list, album (to output album photos) and photo (to output single photo)

-DEVELOPMENT IS ONGOING, NOT NEARLY READY FOR PRODUCTION SITES
+DEVELOPMENT IS ONGOING, NOT READY FOR PRODUCTION SITES